migueelss/toshokan/README.md

 ## 🧪 Usage Example

 Look up “Steins;Gate” and instantly get its full profile — status, synopsis, and related anime.
-It’s like having your own anime assistant.
+It’s like having your own anime and manga assistant.

 ---